 for the first time for many years, and was surprised to find that he had presented so many of the crucial ideas required to explain the possibility of biological evolution and the possibility of construction kits required for development and reproduction.

 There are several problems.
-First the second law of thermodynamics states that complex systems will become increasingly disordered, whereas the opposite is true of individual living things and life in general, which become increasingly complex and ordered as a result of biological evolution.
+First the second law of thermodynamics states that complex systems will become increasingly disordered, whereas the opposite is true of individual living things and life in general, which becomes increasingly complex and ordered as a result of biological evolution.
 Part of the explanation is very familiar: since neither the earth, nor any individual organism on the earth is an isolated physical system, external sources of energy, including solar energy, heat energy from the earth's core, and chemical energy can counter the tendency to increased entropy for some entities on the planet.

 But that does not explain the origins or persistence of increasingly complex and detailed structures. that are required to preserve biological information during the development of an organism, and during reproductive processes across many generations.